-Gordon's property and home (1862-1866) is preserved as an incredible museum, filled with countless items of early volumes of his work, actual daily personal effects used - and of course, quite a collection of his saddlery and horse-riding equipment - memorabilia seen nowhere else.
-The cottage was named Dingley Dell, and a special part of the experience of reliving his life and times, is being told fascinating, previously unknown details by the knowledgeable and entertaining 'custodian'.
+Gordon's property and home (1862-1866) is preserved as an incredible museum, filled with countless items of early volumes of his work, actual daily personal effects used and quite a collection of his saddlery and horse-riding equipment - memorabilia seen nowhere else.
+The cottage was named Dingley Dell, and a special part of the experience of reliving his life and times is being told fascinating, previously unknown details by the knowledgeable and entertaining 'custodian'.

 Can't Go - ...without just one more look

-...at that wonderful face, and that jawline...and those compelling eyes.
+...at that wonderful face, and jawline - and those compelling eyes.

 Why Don't You?